RickWong/react-transmit/DOCS.md

 #### `createContainer(ReactClass, options) : ReactClass`

 * Creates a container that wraps the original ReactClass.
 * The container performs queries and passes query results as props to the original ReactClass.
-* Possible `options` are the `queryParams` and the `queries` definitions.
+* Possible `options` are the `initialVariables` and the `queries` definitions.
 * [Example usage](https://github.com/RickWong/react-transmit/blob/c0266b061a2cfa7030500b932f3a88bf195e4465/src/example/Newsfeed.js#L50-L73)

 #### `render(ReactClass, optionalProps, targetDOMNode, completeCallback) : void`

 * For isomorphic apps, client-side.
 * Use it instead of `React.render()` when you're using Transmit's `renderToString()` on the server-side.
 * [Example usage](https://github.com/RickWong/react-isomorphic-starterkit/blob/2bf29c747770e79de06e130af325e0bdfb216bc9/src/client.js#L10)

 #### `renderToString(ReactClass [, optionalProps]) : Promise`

 * For isomorphic apps, server-side.
 * Use it on the server to render your React component tree and capture the Transmit query results.
 * Returns a Promise to a the rendered React-string and the captured query results.
 * Tip: catch errors by defining a `.catch()` handler on the returned Promise.
 * [Example usage](https://github.com/RickWong/react-isomorphic-starterkit/blob/2bf29c747770e79de06e130af325e0bdfb216bc9/src/server.js#L34-L52)